andrasfuchs/EntityFrameworkStorageTest/README.md

 # Entity Framework 6 - Storage Test Console Application

-Entity Framework 6 sample application with configurations for various storages.
+This is an Entity Framework 6 sample application with configurations for various storages.

 There are two projects in the solution DataModel (which contains the data model and the EF migrations files) and Main console application.